 The study of human anatomy is a very essential part of studying medicine.
 Using my own experience as a reference point; there was more emphasis on the use of cadavers as compared to the 3D anatomy models in the course of my study.
 It is obvious that cadavers are more cluttered, complex, and uncomfortable.

 But the 3D models have a way of illustrating perfectly, those structures that may not be well appreciated in the cadavers.
 One disadvantage that these models may pose is that it is very expensive, especially if it is the 3D printing model.

 But overall, its importance in the teaching of basic human anatomy cannot be overemphasized.

 But with the lockdown associated with the Coronavirus pandemic, we should have learned better that in such conditions, there are still patients who may need to see a healthcare expert in the midst of the pandemic.

-But due to the fear of visiting a hospital in the heart of the pandemic, would prefer to hear from a doctor at a safe distance, and get an expert’s opinion as to whether they should visit a hospital or be taken care of from home.
+But due to the fear of visiting a hospital at the heart of the pandemic, would prefer to hear from a doctor at a safe distance, and get an expert’s opinion as to whether they should visit a hospital or be taken care of by home.

 Apart from cases like the pandemic, an e-booking could also help a doctor handle cases that may not require a presentation at the clinic.
 And even refer cases to their appropriate units so that on presentation to the hospital, the patient will not go through the stress of being referred from one unit to another.

 This will also help to save time spent on sorting patients’ folders or seeing patients from other units.